Robert Cunningham (minister)

-Robert Cunningham was one of the early Scots ministers who settled in Ulster in the 17th century.
+Robert Cunningham (d.
+29 March 1637) was one of the early Scots ministers who settled in Ulster in the 17th century.
 He was the first Presbyterian minister in Holywood and was one of Samuel Rutherford's correspondents.
 He was deposed for his adherence to Presbyterian principles.

 Life

 Robert Cunningham or Cunninghame was at first preacher for a while to the Earl of Buccleuch's regiment in Holland, but afterwards became minister at Holywood, in the North of Ireland.
 He was brought to Ulster by James Hamilton as were his fellow ministers John Livingstone and Robert Blair.
 Livingstone came after being urged by Cunningham.
 Cunningham was one of the first Scots ministers in County Down.
 He came to Ireland on the return of the troops to Scotland, and was, on the 9th of November 1615, admitted to the ministry by Robert Echlin, the Bishop of Down and Connor.
 He was returned on the diocesan roll, in 1622, as curate of Holywood and Craigavad, and as maintained in this office by a stipend from Sir James Hamilton who had been ennobled by the title of Lord Claneboy.

-He was deposed from his ministry (with all the remaining Presbyterian ministers) in August 1636, following the death of Hugh Montgomery in the spring.
+In 1625/26, he, Blair, Hamilton and John Ridge began preaching in Antrim; this led to the Six Mile Water Revival.

+On the 11th/12th August 1636, he, along with Hamilton and Ridge, was suspended from his post by Henry Leslie, Bishop of Down due to their refusing to follow church episcopy.
+The following year, he, Ridge and Blair returned to Scotland and preached in Irvine; he died there a few months later.

 Family

 He married Isabel Montgomerie, one of Sir Hugh Montgomery's daughters.
 He married Janet Kennedy.
-Robert Cunningham's sons by Janet were James, John and Robert.
+He and Janet had three sons, James, John and Robert.

-He had a daughter, Isabella (died 8 November 1703, aged 70), who married John Law, and had issue — William, professor of moral philosophy in the University of Edinburgh, founder of the family of Law of Elvingston, East Lothian.
+He had a daughter, Isabella (died 8 November 1703, aged 70), who married John Law, and had issue - William, professor of moral philosophy in the University of Edinburgh, founder of the family of Law of Elvingston, East Lothian.